Chapter 20 BWV 187 Es wartet alles auf dich

-The earliest was C 186 (vol 1, chapter 9), a massive composition written in Bach’s Weimar years but revised for reuse in the first Leipzig cycle.
+The earliest was C 186 (vol 1, chapter 9), a massive composition written in Bach′s Weimar years but revised for reuse in the first Leipzig cycle.
 It is also in two parts, the last of a group of bipartite cantatas that Bach was to present at Leipzig for some time.
 It comprises eleven movements and arias for all voices.
 C 107 (vol 2, chapter 8) was a chorale cantata built upon the unaltered verses of the chorale text and somewhat oddly structured: one recitative followed by four consecutive arias.
-C 187, like C 186, is in two parts commencing with the longest and most focussed of the opening choruses.
-Of the three works it has good claim to be considered the most memorable.
+C 187, like C 186, is in two parts commencing with by far the longest and most focussed of the three opening choruses.
+Of the extant works for this day it has good claim to be considered the most memorable.

 The chorus is scored lightly, just the two oboes with strings and continuo.
 But there is a wealth of ideas comprising the ritornello which manages to be both lengthy (nearly 30 bars) and musically concise at the same time.
 The first theme (violins) is built from a rising interval of a fourth followed by a falling scale.

 The oboes immediately take up the string figure and throw it about imitatively (bars 3-5).
 These two ideas form the basic material of not only the ritornello but, indeed, the entire movement.

 How might they relate to the text?----all men look to You for nourishment----when You open Your hand and proffer it, they gather it in and are satisfied.
 Our study of Bach′s compositional methods has taught us that he would certainly have represented these two images in the structure of the music, although precisely which is which is not immediately apparent.
 The most likely explanation is that the rising fourth and descending scale suggests God opening His hand in order to proffer nourishment and the busy semi-quavers represent the human hordes coming together and gathering that which they have been given.